jchcdwgithub/cppm_helper/README.md

 ## Automatic information gathering
 If there is connectivity to the host(s) from the machine where this script will be executing then a hosts.yml file can be created in the main directory.
 This is where the cppm_helper.py file resides.
 List the hosts and their information in the hosts.yml file, again under a specific vendor OS.
-Currently only AOS-CX hosts are supported.
+Currently only AOS-CX and AOS-S hosts are supported.
 With this information, the script will SSH into each host listed and gather three pieces of information: show vlan, show mac-address and show arp.
 These files will be saved in the show_files directory.
 Each filename will be the hostname of the host it was derived from.

 ### hosts.yml example